Redundancy Policy and Procedure

-(a) his contract of employment is renewed, or s/he is re-engaged under a new contract of employment, in pursuance of the offer, .
+(a) their contract of employment is renewed, or s/he is re-engaged under a new contract of employment, in pursuance of the offer, .

 (b) the provisions of the contract as renewed or new contract as to the capacity or place in which s/he is employed or the other terms and conditions of his/her employment differ (wholly or in part) from the corresponding provisions of the previous contract.